 “The enhancement of diversity, and education at OSU and in the department is a really nice component of this award.”

 “The lab course teaches OSU students how GCE technology works and allows them to explore its use in their own self-designed experiments,” he explained.

 The course has been highly successful – in fact, in the last cycle of the NSF funding the team published a paper in the Journal of Chemical Education involving the undergraduate coursework.

 “The enhancement of diversity, and education at OSU and in the department is a really nice component of this award,” said Mehl.

 In funding from a previous grant cycle, the lab pioneered a methodology for labeling proteins – now being used by therapeutic applications and sensors.

-The next four-year generation of funding will attempt to take this protein labeling concept even further – moving fast protein labeling into human cells.
+The next four-year generation of funding, totaling $1.21M, will attempt to take this protein labeling concept even further – moving fast protein labeling into human cells.
 By monitoring the labeling of proteins on the single-molecule level in real time, it is possible to track protein mobility and interactions within cells.

 Mehl hopes to use this new functionality to vastly improve protein imaging technology.
 This requires increasing the speeds at which labeling and images are collected.

 “It's sort of like a combination of building a really fast reaction, and making it work on proteins inside cells so that we can image proteins in real time,” he said.